Do you know that you can go hiking in Cartagena?

 The tropical dry forest is characterized by a long dry season (very little rain) and is below 1000m of altitude.
 To survive, plants and animals must adapt over the months.

-During the hot summer months, trees lose their leaves to avoid wasting energy.
+Trees lose their leaves during the hot summer months to avoid wasting energy.
 The paths are covered with thick red-orange foliage.
 Then, when the first rains finally arrive, the bare branches turn into a forest of a thousand colors.

 I watch Olinto run around like a child playing Pokemon Go.
 His enthusiasm is contagious.
 He wants to show us everything, and don’t hesitate to ask Rodrigo if he doesn’t know the answer.